Audi A6 Avant Review 2024

 "The clever mild hybrid technology can turn off the engine when coasting, even at motorway speeds.
 That’s made possible by the advanced automatic gearboxes, and may well deliver some surprising real-world fuel economy savings, rather than simply those reflected in the official figures."

-Audi A6 Avant Review: exterior rear three quarter photo of the Audi A6 Avant
+Audi A6 Avant Review 2024: exterior rear three quarter photo of the Audi A6 Avant

-According to the latest WLTP economy tests, the 40 TDI Audi A6 Avant can average up to 48.7mpg, which is pretty good going for such a large car (and proof the mild hybrid tech actually works).
-Fitting Quattro knocks this down a couple of mpg and Vorsprung models with the very largest alloy wheels are thirstier still.
+According to the latest WLTP economy tests, the 40 TDI Quattro Audi A6 Avant can average up to 48.7mpg, which is pretty good going for such a large car (and proof the mild hybrid tech actually works).

-The 50 TDI averages around 39mpg, the 45 TFSI takes this down to around 33mpg, and the 55 TFSI actually doesn’t look too bad at around 30mpg, given how it’s a powerful V6 petrol.
+The 50 TDI averages around 39mpg, the 45 TFSI takes this to 36.2mpg, and the 55 TFSI actually doesn’t look too bad at around 30mpg, given how it’s a powerful V6 petrol.
 The Vorsprung version is the only one to officially dip below 30mpg.

-The earliest versions of the current generation Audi A6 Avant are only just over three years old, so there's currently little in the way of reported problems as far as this particular model is concerned.
-Audi as a brand finished mid-table in the HonestJohn.co.uk Satisfaction Index, coming 21st out of 30 manufacturers - only SEAT finished lower from the VW Group brands.
+The earliest versions of the current generation Audi A6 Avant are now six-years old and they are holding up well.
+Audi as a brand finished mid-table in the HonestJohn.co.uk Satisfaction Index, coming 16th out of 29 manufacturers.

 One point to note is that some 2.0-litre TFSI engines have previously been reported as suffering from high oil consumption, so this is something you may want to look into when checking the service history.

 Insurance groupings range from reasonable to rather high.
-Basic 40 TDI Sport Audi A6 Avants start from group 33, which is a good way to keep insurance costs fairly reasonable.
-Adding on the technology and spec does edge them upwards, though, meaning a Quattro-equipped Vorsprung will be rather more expensive to insure each year than a regular 40 TDI Sport.
+Basic 40 TDI Sport Audi A6 Avants start from group 33, which is a good way to keep insurance costs fairly reasonable with a used model.
+Adding on the technology and spec does edge them upwards, though, meaning a Quattro-equipped Black Edition will be rather more expensive to insure each year than a regular 40 TDI Sport.

 With more power, so the insurance costs go up.
 The 45 TFSI begins at group 35, and a 50 TDI quickly rises upwards from group 40.
-It all stands to reason: the flashier your A6 Avant, the more you’ll spend each year to insure it.
+It all stands to reason: the flashier your A6 Avant, the more you’ll spend each year to insure it all the way up to group 46 for the priciest plug-in hybrid model.

 VED (road tax) bands can again surprise.
-Emissions of 124g/km CO2 for the 40 TDI, for example, mean a first-year rate of £190, which isn’t too bad at all.
-Then it’s the standard rate of £150 a year.
+Emissions of 151g/km CO2 for the 40 TDI, for example, mean a first-year rate of £680, which isn’t too bad at all.
+Then it’s the standard rate of £190 a year.

-The trouble is, all A6 Avants currently cost more than £40,000, and this means owners are obliged to pay an extra £355 per year for years two to six.
-On top of that, models with higher CO2 emissions pay more for the first year of tax too: £945 for the 50 TDI Quattro.
-Not for nothing do so many people prefer the standard engines unless they really need the extra power.
+The trouble is, all A6 Avants currently cost more than £40,000, and this means owners are obliged to pay an extra £490 per year for years two to six.
+On top of that, models with higher CO2 emissions pay more for the first year of tax too - up to £1650 for the 45 TFSI Quattro in its heaviest emitting form.

 How much should you be paying for a used Audi A6 Avant?

-To get a used version of this latest-generation Audi A6 Avant you'll be looking at around £25,000.
-This buys a 2018 40 TDI Sport, although you might have to hunt hard.
-You’ll find a better selection if you can up your budget to around £27,000 (and might uncover the odd 2019 car too).
+To get a used version of this latest-generation Audi A6 Avant you'll be looking prices from around £22,000.
+This buys a 2019 40 TDI Sport with 30,000 miles on the clock.

 At launch, the Audi A6 Avant was offered in Sport and S Line grades.
 Either is extremely well specified, with all getting at least 18-inch alloys, LED front and rear lights, a power tailgate, MMI navigation with dual screens in the centre console, lane-departure warning, front and rear parking sensors, rear-view camera and cruise control with speed limiter.